Skip to content

 Selects the training routine.

-By default, the fully connected bmDCA algorithm is used. edDCA can follow two different routines: either it decimates a pre-trained bmDCA model, or it first trains a bmDCA model and then decimates it.
+By default, the fully connected bmDCA algorithm is used. eaDCA and edgeDCA build sparse models by activating couplings during training, while edDCA sparsifies a model by decimation. edDCA can either decimate a pre-trained bmDCA model, or first train a bmDCA model and then decimate it.

 • <fasta_file> – Path to the FASTA file containing the training MSA.